Helping millions of people navigate the world of technology.

 Start menu

 Step 2: Scroll down and find the Windows Installer service.
-Right-click on it and select the Restart option.
+Right-click on it and select Restart.

 Tweak the Windows Installer Service

-User Account Control can act overprotective at times and prevent installers from running.
-So, you must disable the feature temporarily to install the app, and re-enable it once the job is complete.
-Here’s how:
+User Account Control can sometimes act overprotectively and prevent installers from running.
+So, you must temporarily disable the feature to install the app and re-enable it once the job is complete.

 Step 1: Press the Windows key to open the Start menu.
 Type UAC in the search bar and press Enter to open the User Account Control.